A comparison of variational upwinding schemes for geophysical fluids, and their application to potential enstrophy conserving discretisations: Introduction

 \section{Introduction}

 Two dimensional turbulence in geophysical fluids involves a nonlinear cascade of energy to large scales and of potential enstrophy to small scales.
 Consequently such flows may be stabilised via the removal of potential enstrophy at small scales, via the upwinding of the potential vorticity, without breaking energy conservation.
-This may be achieved by replacing the potential vorticity in the vector invariant form of the momentum equation with a value sampled at some upstream location, as is the case for the well-known anticipated potential vorticity method (APVM) \cite{SB85}, or alternatively via a variational approach by which the test functions are weighted towards an upstream location, such as the streamwise upwind Petrov-Galerkin (SUPG) \cite{BH82} or variational multiscale method \cite{Hughes98}.
-While the APVM results in an inconsistent symmetric positive definite correction to the potential enstrophy conservation equation that is always dissipative, the SUPG scheme results in a consistent correction that may act to either dissipate or inject potential enstrophy, resulting in a richer and more accurate turbulent profile for long time integrations.
-Both the APVM \cite{MC14} and SUPG methods have previously been used in finite element models of geophysical systems for the energetically consistent transport of material quantities (vorticity \cite{NC17}, potential vorticity \cite{Natale16,Bauer18} and potential temperature {\cite{WCB21}}).
+This may be achieved by replacing the potential vorticity in the vector invariant form of the momentum equation with a value sampled at some upstream location, as is the case for the well-known anticipated potential vorticity method (APVM) \cite{SB85}, or alternatively via a variational approach by which the test functions are weighted towards an upstream location, such as the streamwise upwind Petrov-Galerkin (SUPG) \cite{BH82} or variational multiscale method (VMS) \cite{Hughes98}.
+Both the APVM \cite{MC14} and SUPG \cite{NC17} methods have previously been used in finite element models of geophysical systems for the energetically consistent transport of material quantities (vorticity \cite{NC17}, potential vorticity \cite{Natale16,Bauer18} and potential temperature {\cite{WCB21}}).
+A similar approach has also been applied in a finite volume scheme for the shallow water equations derived from a variational principle \cite{Brecht21}, and VMS approaches have been applied to spectral element discretisations of the compressible Euler equations for atmospheric dynamics \cite{MG15}.